Mermade/openapi-gui/README.md

 OpenApi-gui runs entirely client-side using a number of Javascript frameworks including [Vue.JS](https://vuejs.org/), [jQuery](https://jquery.com/) and [Bulma](http://bulma.io/) for CSS.

-To get the app up and running just browse to [the live Heroku version](https://openapi-gui.herokuapp.com), deploy to Heroku using the button below, or clone the repo and load `index.html` into a browser / host it yourself - couldn't be simpler.
+To get the app up and running just browse to [the live Heroku version](https://openapi-gui.herokuapp.com), deploy to Heroku using the button below, deploy a clone to GitHub pages, or clone the repo and host `index.html` yourself - couldn't be simpler.

-You only need to `npm install` the Node.js modules if you wish to use the `Arapaho` embedded web server, otherwise they are only there for Heroku deploys.
+You only need to `npm install` the Node.js modules if you wish to use the `openapi-gui` embedded web server (i.e. not if you are running your own web-server), otherwise they are only there for PaaS deployments.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)